vohai2003/hdp_data_tutorials/tutorials/hdp/sentiment-analysis-with-apache-spark/tutorial.md

 # Remove existing (if any) copy of data from HDFS.
 You could do this with Ambari file view.
-hdfs dfs -mkdir /tmp/tweets_staging/ hdfs dfs -rmr -f /tmp/tweets_staging/* -skipTrash
+hdfs dfs -mkdir /tmp/tweets_staging/ hdfs dfs -rm -r -f /tmp/tweets_staging/* -skipTrash

 # Move downloaded JSON file from local storage to HDFS
 hdfs dfs -put /tmp/tweets/* /tmp/tweets_staging